 A hemisection will take about half an hour to an hour to finish and this will depend on the amount of decay and periodontal disease present.
 Other procedures may also be needed prior to the hemisection.

-You are going to feel some discomfort and swelling for the first two days.
+What are the Follow-up Procedures After the Hemisection?You are going to feel some discomfort and swelling for the first two days.
 You will also experience some light bleeding for the first two days.
 You should avoid chewing with your tooth until all the stitches are removed.
 Your dentist will give you prescription mouthwash so that your mouth is kept clean afterwards.

 After a week or two, you will return to the dentist and have your stitches removed.
 Your dentist will also monitor whether your gums are healing properly or not.
 After a few more months, the tooth should be healed enough to place a crown.
-You may get one crown that will fir on both halves which will leave space between the roots and allow easy access for hygiene.
+You may get one crown that will fit on both halves which will leave space between the roots and allow easy access for hygiene.
 The two halves of the teeth can also be restored as individual teeth with two separate crowns.
 The individual tooth roots may be used to support the bridges.
 For instance, if you have two adjacent teeth hemisected and the two middle halves removed then your dentist may be able to place a bridge that will support the two remaining halves.